publishinginnovations/webtech-concepts/studyguide.md

 40. What does UX mean?

-41. Can Journalism 341 be described as a course in front-end design?
-If so, briefly in one or two sentences explain why?
+* Describe what is meant by front-end design in one or two sentences?

 42. Can CSS control all the formatting in a web page?